Information and Communication Technologies (ICT)

 Notable firms—including Microsoft, Bell MTS, Canadian Tire Cloud Computing Centre, Imaginet, Online Business Systems—have operational hubs in Winnipeg.
 Rising stars include Farmers Edge, Librestream, SkipThe Dishes, Bold Commerce, Sightline Innovations, to name a few.

 - According to a recent Canadian Tech Talent Report, Winnipeg (CMA) is the least expensive city to operate a tech company and a more affordable place for potential employees to call home.
-The average asking rent per square foot in Winnipeg is $24, compared to almost $40 in Vancouver.

 - To bolster the ICT entrepreneurial community, Red River College has recently broke ground on their new $95 million building located in the Exchange District campus in downtown Winnipeg.
 This building will house the Business Information Technology and Business Technology Management programs.